Numark Pro TT-2: Issues

 After the initial launch the Numark units received mixed reviews, with several flaws and inadequate quality assurance being pointed out.
 Some found the tonearm as supplied was not accurately calibrated or properly aligned with the platter, but it can be tweaked and adjusted to perform well.
-The platter in some cases exhibited noticeable warp or axial run-out, which appears to be in part due to the ceramic ring magnetic that secures the platter to the spindle not being glued correctly to the underside of the platter.
+The platter in some cases exhibited noticeable warp or axial run-out, which appears to be in part due to the ceramic ring magnet that secures the platter to the spindle not being glued correctly to the underside of the platter.
 Some reviewers complained that the pitch system was not calibrated accurately, although not off by much.
 On later production models, probably the Pro TT-2 only, it is reported that access holes are provided on the bottom of the turntable base to permit pitch calibration using a screwdriver.
-Others considered the LCD display to be of little practical value since the pitch value shown is not precise.
+Others considered the LCD to be of little practical value since the pitch value shown is not precise.
 Also, in some cases the stylus pressure ring on the tonearm counterbalance weight assembly turns much too freely.
 And, unfortunately, the dust cover hinges eventually fail due to cracking at the bottom of the plastic housing for the counterbalance spring which is under the constant load of the stiff spring.
 One failed hinge keeps the dust cover from staying open when raised.

-While it is possible to use audio processing software to correct speed it is much easier and more straight forward to use a turntable running at the correct speed to capture the recording.
+While it is possible to use audio processing software to correct speed, it is much easier and more straightforward to use a turntable running at the correct speed to capture the recording.
 For those working with acoustic recordings, commonly referred to as early 78s, it would be very useful if the LCD displayed the actual platter speed in rpm to two decimal places in addition to the pitch variation in percentage since various acoustic gramophone records were made to rotate at speeds ranging from 60 to over 90 rpm, with most around 78 rpm, depending on the label or manufacturer.
-With the adoption of the Western Electric recording system in 1925 the speed was standardized to be 78.26 rpm.
-With a pitch range of +/-20%, or about 65 to 94 rpm, the Numark Pro TT1+ and Pro TT2 turntables cover the speed range for most acoustic records.
-The question does arise as to whether 78 rpm is 78, 78.26, or 78-1/3 rpm on the Numark turntables.
+With the adoption of the Western Electric recording system in 1925, the speed was standardized to be 78.26 rpm.
+With a pitch range of +/−20%, or about 65 to 94 rpm, the Numark Pro TT1+ and Pro TT2 turntables cover the speed range for most acoustic records.
+The question does arise as to whether 78 rpm is 78, 78.26, or 78 1/3 rpm on the Numark turntables.
 Hence, having an accurate digital speed display would be beneficial.